Skip to content

 Interestingly, the Subaru Impreza made it on the top 20 list of models with the lowest maintenance cost.

-What is Car Maintenance Cost?
+What Are Your Car Maintenance Costs?

 This is routine costs you pay to avoid paying for major repairs when your car breaks down later on.
 This routine maintenance includes some minor repairs and is necessary for your car’s good health and long life.
 It is a cost you have to factor in when buying a new car.